sendgrid/docs/content/docs/for-developers/sending-email/single-sends-2020-update.md

 `https://api.sendgrid.com/v3/marketing/campaigns`

 The existing Single Sends API is currently available at the root path `marketing/campaigns`.
-You can optionally direct all requests using the existing API format to this new root path on or before May 6, 2020.
+You can optionally direct all requests using the existing API format to this new root path.

-### May 6, 2020 – June 6, 2020

-#### Customer action:
+#### Customer action part 2:

 Update code to use the new Single Sends request and response body format.
 Requests in the new format should be made to the `/marketing/singlesends` root path.